 Activities: 4 to 5 hours of dog-sledding

 Accommodation: Cottage or lodge

 Day 3Snowmobile safari

 Two people per snowmobile, we head away from civilization into the heart of the National Park on a thrilling safari adventure.
-A lunch of grilled meat and Lappish soup is on the menu and an exciting day flying through beautiful Finnish scenery awaits us.
+A lunch in the middle of Taïga forest, an exciting day flying through beautiful Finnish scenery awaits us.

 Activities: 4 to 5 hours of snowmobiling

 Accommodation: Cottage or lodge

 Discover the art of the trapper lifestyle and ancient survival techniques essential for polar exploration.
 Learn how to follow tracks and try your hand at ice fishing - drill your own hole in the ice, arm yourself with patience and get ready to catch one of the many perch that swim in the waters here!
 Discover how to smoke your fish plus how to build igloos and shelters.
 Today we will also get the chance to visit a local reindeer farm and our faithful companions at the kennels.